PeterCamilleri/format_output/README.md

     FormatOutput.width = 132

-2. the parameters can be set for one call only.
+2. The parameters can be set for one call only.
 For example:

     my_array.format_output_columns(left: 5, right: 5)